 If you have entered into a deferral arrangement, or another form of hardship arrangement, you should contact your bank before your arrangement ends to discuss next steps if you do not think you can restart full repayments.

 Even if your lender is not a member of the Australian Banking Association, your credit report should not be affected if you enter into a formal repayment arrangement, as long as you meet the new arrangements.
 Check this with your lender.

 - Contact your lenders’ hardship department.

 - Tell them how you have been affected by the pandemic.

-- Tell them if you are receiving the JobSeeker payment or JobKeeper payment.
+- Tell them if you are receiving the COVID-19 Disaster Payment, JobSeeker payment or other government support.

 - Only make a repayment arrangement you can afford.
 You can always make higher repayments if your circumstances improve while you are still in a repayment arrangement.
 It is in your interests to pay as much as you can, so you don’t fall too far behind.

-- Consider how much time you will need the repayment arrangement to be in place, for example, three months.
-Remember these are temporary arrangements so the longer the arrangement, the more information your lender or creditor may need from you.
-(You can always make higher repayments if your circumstances improve while you are still in a repayment arrangement.)
+- Consider how much time you will need the repayment arrangement to be in place, for example, 3 months, 6 months, 12 months.
+Usually, the longer the arrangement, the more information your lender or creditor may need from you.

 - Agree the timing of the repayments, for example, if you are paid fortnightly then you could schedule your repayments to be fortnightly as well.